 Growing emphasis on planet-friendly transport, coupled with rising fuel costs that make economical driving a priority, means that many motorists are considering purchasing a hybrid vehicle for their next new car.

 Hybrids combine a traditional engine with an electric motor.
-There are a number of hybrid options:
+There are several hybrid options:

-- A full hybrid (the car can be powered by either the electric engine or the petrol engine).
+- A full hybrid (the car can be powered by either an electric engine or a petrol engine).

 - A partial hybrid (the car is powered by both engines, operating at different stages of the driving process).